NirmalScaria/le-git-graph/README.md

 - Option to specify access level (public only or private too) ✓
 - Hover on the commit dot to see details ✓
 - Option to add custom PAT ✓
-- Filter the commits based on branch - Pending
+- Filter the commits based on branch ✓

 ## Contact